-6.1 Credit risk
+Credit risk

 Credit risk is the risk that a third party will default on its obligation to the Authority, causing the Authority to incur a financial loss.
 Financial instruments, which potentially subject the Authority to credit risk, consist principally of cash, cash equivalents and receivables.
-The Authority has a minimal credit risk in its holdings of cash, cash equivalents, and receivables.
+The Authority has a minimal credit risk in its holdings of these.
 The Authority does not require any collateral or security to support financial instruments.